LZStealth/Minecraft-World-Alterations/README.md

 To Start the additions use the command below, this will install the 'addons' and begin the mainloop to keep these running:
 `/gamerule gameLoopFunction lzstealth:setup`

+This will enable B&C advancements, One Player Sleeping and Mob Head Drops.

 _This pack includes BlazeAndCave's Advancements_

 ### Overviewer
 #### overviewer.cfg and /overviewer-web-assets